-For more information about keytool, see the keytool reference page (http://download.oracle.com/docs/cd/E17409\ 01/javase/6/docs/technotes/tools/solaris/keytool.html).
+For more information about keytool, see the keytool reference page (http://docs.oracle.com/javase/7/docs/technotes/tools/solaris/ke ytool.html).

 To Sign a Certificate by Using keytool

 After creating a certificate, the owner must sign the certificate to prevent forgery.
 E-commerce sites, or those for which authentication of identity is important, can purchase a certificate from a well-known Certificate Authority (CA).